 Change config file

 Before you use Howdy, you should change the configuration file to specify your webcam device.

-On most Linux systems, /dev/video0 should be the device for webcam but you should make sure of it using v4l2-ctl command.
+On most Linux systems, /dev/video0 should be the device for the webcam but you should make sure of it using v4l2-ctl command.

 Install v4l-utils first:

 Now use the v4l2-ctl command to list your devices

 [email protected]:~$ v4l2-ctl --list-devices Integrated_Webcam_HD: Integrate (usb-0000:00:14.0-5): /dev/video0 /dev/video1

 Why two (or more) video devices?
 You’ll have to check the capabilities of the device.
 The device should have Video Capture capability, not just Metadata Capture.

 You can check it with a command like v4l2-ctl --device=/dev/video0 --all and then look under the capability section.
 Most of the time, it should be the first device i.e., /dev/video0.

 Now, you need to set the device path in the Howdy config.
 You can do that by manually opening the /lib/security/howdy/config.ini file for editing or use the command below to open the config file for edit in your default terminal-based text editor: